 Have kids on your caseload that struggle with memory and processing?
 This is a great program for

-"sub-vocalizing?"
+about "sub-vocalizing?"
 Neither did I until I got this book.
-It is a GREAT resource and I highly recommend it!
+It is a GREAT resource and I highly recommend

 This is a necessary skill for children to develop good language manipulation skills.
 What

 does that mean?
 Children need to be able to do many tasks with words and this skill teaches them

 how to it as it encompasses attributes, categories, function, and location.
 It is hard when you first

 begin, but you will hear the children come up with comparisons you hadn't even thought of!

 This is a great treatment model for language processing.
 Ever wonder WHY we work on labeling,